top of page

 Regulator-aligned position:

 WHILE THE WRITTEN PLAN IS LEGALLY TRIGGERED BY RISK IDENTIFICATION, WHSQ CONSIDERS RISK PRESENT IN NEARLY ALL WORKPLACES.
-IN PRACTIVE, ALMOST EVERY QLD PCBU SHOULD ALREADY HAVE A PREVENTION PLAN.
+IN PRACTICE, ALMOST EVERY QLD PCBU SHOULD ALREADY HAVE A PREVENTION PLAN.

 WHAT THE SEXUAL HARASSMENT PREVENTION PLAN MUST INCLUDE